-J. Examinations
+K. Examinations

 There are 4 examinations for the Ph.D. degree.
 The first is a research progress exam that typically takes place towards the end of the 2nd year in the program.
 The second is a written comprehensive exam that covers material from coursework.
 The third is the oral defense of a research proposal, with the fourth and final exam being an oral defense of the research dissertation.
 Each is discussed below.
-The dissertation committee (described above in Section I) will be responsible for developing and administering the written and oral comprehensive examinations.
 The intent of these exams is to determine if the student is prepared to continue their Ph.D. studies.

 Research progress exam.
 By Nov.
-1 of their 2nd year in the program, the student should i) form a 3-person committee (research advisor and two other faculty) and submit a 2-3 page written document that outlines the student's research project.
+1 of their 2nd year in the program, the student should form a 3-person committee (research advisor and two other faculty as described in Section H above) and submit a 2-3 page written document that outlines the student's research project.
 The student's name, committee, and desire to transition into the Ph.D. program should be clearly denoted.
 This update should include an introduction and an overview of the results obtained to date.
 Figures may also be included.
 Any submitted papers (or soon to be submitted papers) should be clearly denoted, as well as any presentations (completed or scheduled).
 The student's committee will review the document and give the mentor feedback on the student's progress by Nov.
 15th.
 The mentor will communicate these findings to the student both verbally and by email, with the entire committee being copied on the email.
 The purpose of this update is to give the student feedback on their research and academic standing before the research progress exam.
 For students currently in the Master's program, this exam should occur before March 15th of their second year.
 For students who entered directly into the Ph.D. program (with a M.S. from another institution), this exam should take place by March 15th of the calendar year the student wants to start the exam process.
 This is typically towards the end of their 2nd year in the program.